einheit/maia-packages/README.md

 # maia-packages
 Updated packages for maia mailguard.

-We'll build new rpms for el7 & el8 when new versions are available.
+We'll build new spamassassin rpms for el7 & el8 when new versions appear.
-We'll include other useful packages that we don't see in the main repos.
+Other useful packages not in the main repos will also be included here for convenience.

-Debian users - check debian-backports for up to date spamassassin & other tools
+Debian users - check debian-backports for up to date spamassassin packages.